-At Holywell Primary School, we cultivate a culture of openness and transparency and want to make it clear to all our pupils/students that we are available at any time to listen to you and will always take your concerns seriously, however small you may consider them to be.
+At St Dominic Catholic Primary School, we cultivate a culture of openness and transparency and want to make it clear to all our pupils/students that we are available at any time to listen to you and will always take your concerns seriously, however small you may consider them to be.
+Children are regularly reminded of the various channels they can use to report safeguarding concerns during assemblies, RSE lessons and during themed weeks.